Nice to meet you.

 Facial recognition technology (FRT) can be roughly divided into three categories.

-1. Facial detection
+1. Facial analysis

 Deep learning algorithms like the Viola-Jones algorithm, the histogram of oriented gradients (HOGG), recurrent convolutional neural networks (R-CNN), and you only look once (YOLO) can detect data from front and side-facing profiles.